cihanb/kubernetesdemo_rp/Google_Cloud/README.md

 * Step #3 - Setup Redis Enterprise cluster
 * Step #4 - Create a Redis database and test your connectivity

 _Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
-It certainly isn't intended for production use._
+Instructions are not intended for production usgrade deployments._

 ## Requirements
 The steps below were performed using the latest [Google Cloud sdk](https://cloud.google.com/sdk/) and [kubectl tool](https://kubernetes.io/docs/tasks/kubectl/install/) on MacOS.
 There may be slight differences in detailed instructions with another operating system.